juj/Wreckfest_GOG_offline_lan_mode_patch/README.md

 <img src='you_have_been_banned_from_server.png'>

-if the hardcoded/dummy player ID happens to have been banned from that server.
+if the hardcoded/dummy player ID `99642141755572224` happens to have been banned from that server.
 That is, even if you might never have played on a particular server, the GOG player ID may have already been banned there.
 This patch does not have the ability to fix this multiplayer problem, but GOG should fix it themselves.

+If you are a Wreckfest game server host, you can alleviate the problem a little bit by verifying that the player ID `99642141755572224` is not banned.
+There may be hundreds of different players unknowingly playing with that player ID.

 Limitations
 -----------